dashpay/platform/packages/wallet-lib/docs/README.md

 From being able to display an account balance, to paying to another address, passing by the need to automate back-end task related to a cold-storage.
 The Wallet-lib allows you to easily work with Wallet/Account for HDWallet, or from just a single private key.
-Wallet-lib also allow you to watch for a public key or an HDExtPubKey.
+Wallet-lib also allow you to watch for a public key or an HDPubKey.
 You might also wish to have your own set of plugins or your own coin selection logic.
 The wallet-lib provides all the set of feature intended for node and browser usage.